iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-09-06
+- Add client-side scanner helper with FastAPI and wire the scan plugin to enumerate devices and trigger acquisitions through `http://127.0.0.1:28672`

 ## 2025-09-05
 - Licenses panel can now persist manual keys to `env/license.env` and refresh the server so the frontend reflects the new license immediately